zergu/DataGenerator/README.md

 	Required: values (Array of Arrays)
 	Randomizes fixed values using their weights.
 Example values can look like this:
 	`[ ['ruby', 0.2], ['php', 0.4], ['python', 0.25], ['c++', 0.14], ['java', 0.01] ]`
-	Meaning that you have 20% chance to get 'ruby' value, 40% for PHP and so on.
-This does not guarantee that exaclty 20% of values will be 'ruby' because they are randoized independanty.
+	Meaning that you have 20% chance to get 'ruby' value, 40% for 'php' and so on.
+This does not guarantee that exaclty 20% of values will be 'ruby' because they are randoized independantly.
 Keep in mind that weights have to sum up to 1.

 *	**code**